 In cooperation with the County of San Mateo and community partners, the City of Half Moon Bay is pleased to offer free COVID-19 testing to Coastside residents.
-City operated sites will utilize County provided Curative test kits, which are self-administered mouth swabs, and available for anyone over the age of 5.
+Beginning april 26, City operated sites will now utilize County provided Fulgent test kits, which are self-administered shallow nasal swabs, and available for anyone over the age of 1.
 Please see below for times and locations of testing in Half Moon Bay.

 In addition to the City sites, San Mateo County residents can access free testing, without restrictions, through Verily’s Project Baseline.
 Testing is offered with an advance appointment at several sites, including the San Mateo County Event Center and Our Lady of the Pillar Catholic Church.
 Visit the County’s COVID testing web page for more information on Project Baseline, testing requirements, and times and locations.

 City Run Testing Times and Locations (Half Moon Bay Switching to Fulgent Genetics for COVID-19 Testing)

 San Mateo County and the City of Half Moon Bay will be using Fulgent Genetics for Covid-19 testing as of April 26, 2021.

 Mondays, 3:00 p.m. - 6:00 p.m. - Ted Adcock Community Center.
 535 Kelly Avenue, Half Moon Bay

 Register for an appointment at: www.smcgov.org/testing OR www.smc.fulgentgenetics.com.